gladys-pascual/gladys-pascual/README.md

 👩🏼‍💻     My latest project is a budget app, <a href="https://www.moneyme.cf" target="_blank">moneyme.cf</a>.
 </h3>
 <p>
-* money-me is a Full-Stack project where I used React for the Front-End, and Serverless framework using AWS for the backend.
+* money-me is a Full-Stack project where I used React for the front-end, and Serverless framework using AWS for the back-end.
 </p>
 <p>
 * A feature of the budget app is an authentication integration, using Auth0, to allow for sign up and log in.